Although the Tower wasn’t built as a prison, hundreds of people were incarcerated here

 Among the most famous prisoners was gunpowder plotter Guy Fawkes and his fellow conspirators.
 They included the ringleader of the plot, Robert Catesby, as well as Thomas Wintour, Thomas Percy, Ambrose Rookewood and Sir Everard Digby.

 “Remember…. remember the fifth of November, gunpowder, treason and plot, I see no reason why gunpowder treason should ever be forgot.”

 Prisoners at the Tower of London had varying experiences, from the luxurious to the lethal.
 Wealthy, influential inmates could be held in relative comfort, deprived only of their liberty.

 Some captive kings, such as Scottish king John Balliol brought in a host of servants.
 Others were allowed out on hunting or shopping trips!
 But those suspected or found guilty of treason, which including counterfeiting coins as well as plotting against the monarch, suffered far more.

 Image: John Balliol, King of Scotland (1292-6), Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017

 Other prisoners of noble birth fared less well, however.
-Among the ten prisoners executed on Tower Green were three queens of England: Anne Boleyn, second wife of Henry VIII; Catherine Howard, Henry’s fifth wife and Lady Jane Grey.
+Among the seven prisoners executed on Tower Green were three queens of England: Anne Boleyn, second wife of Henry VIII; Catherine Howard, Henry’s fifth wife and Lady Jane Grey.